bobems1215/Fungal_Identification-/README.md

 These scripts can be used to identify fungal hits in human microbiome data

 ## What is included:

-  fastq:                   Empty directory for the fastq data to be analyzed Fungal_combo.R:          R script used to combine all fungal hits into one table called Fungal_total.csv fungal_db_download.sh    Bash script used to download PlusPF Refseq index for kraken2 analysis fungal_lookup.sh:        Bash script used to run the kraken2 analysis and identify fungal hits in the samples fung.list.txt:           List of fungal genera that is used for the fungal identification.
-This can be changed as the database is updated kracken2.yml:            Yml file that can be used to create a conda environment called kracken2.
+  fastq:                   Empty directory for the fastq data to be analyzed

+  Fungal_combo.R:          R script used to combine all fungal hits into one table called Fungal_total.csv

+  fungal_db_download.sh:    Bash script used to download PlusPF Refseq index for kraken2 analysis

+  fungal_lookup.sh:        Bash script used to run the kraken2 analysis and identify fungal hits in the samples

+  fung.list.txt:           List of fungal genera that is used for the fungal identification.
+This can be changed as the database is updated

+  kracken2.yml:            Yml file that can be used to create a conda environment called kracken2.

 ## Step 1: Download kraken database